aidotse/Sentiment-web-app/README.md

 ## Docker:
 #### Build
-The web app can be packaged into a docker container using the included Docker file using `docker build --tag name:tag`
+The web app can be packaged into a docker container using the included Docker file using `docker build -f Dockerfile -t project:myapp .`

-### Pull from hub
-This application is available from docker hub the latest tag is the version currently available on Github.

-Pull the repo using the command
-* `docker pull rffmoller/swedish-bert-web-app`
-No tag needs to be included, it reverts to the latest.
+This command needs to be run from the Bert-app directory

-to run the container use the following call:
-* `docker run -p 3130:3130 rffmoller/swedish-bert-web-app`
+When you have built your container you can run it with the command `docker run -p 3130:3130 project:myapp`

-The `-p 3130:3130` input will map the web app which always will be hosted on port 3130 in the docker container to your local port 3130. (local port: docker port, you can use what you want for the local port)

 When the app has launched inside the container you can access the web app in your browser of choice by writing:
 * `http://localhost:3130/`